marcopennekamp/lore/specification/multi-functions.md

 func append(list: [A], element: B): [A]
 ```

 This is not the signature of the actual appends operator in Lore, but this function will help us demonstrate polymorphic fit.
 The function `append` has the input type `([A], B)` for the type variables as defined.
 If we want to call the function, we will have to ensure that the argument types fit into the input type.
-Say we have an argument type `([Real], Int)`.
-Lore will know to assign `Real` to `A`  and `Int` to `B`.
-Since `Int <: Real`, the variable assignment is legal and the function can be called with the given arguments.
-This is subtly different to subtyping, because `Real` is not a subtype of `A`: it would have to be a subtype of *all possible instances* of `A`. `Real` can merely be assigned to `A`, making the given arguments fit.
+Say we have an argument type `([Animal], Fish)`.
+Lore will know to assign `Animal` to `A`  and `Fish` to `B`.
+Since `Fish <: Animal`, the variable assignment is legal and the function can be called with the given arguments.
+This is subtly different to subtyping, because `Animal` is not a subtype of `A`: it would have to be a subtype of *all possible instances* of `A`. `Animal` can merely be assigned to `A`, making the given arguments fit.

 ##### Multi-Function Fit and Min